 A bookkeeper is the “assistant” of an accountant.
-The accountant oversees all work done by a bookkeeper and has the responsibility to fix any errors made.
+The accountant oversees all work done by a bookkeeper.
+He also has the responsibility to fix any errors made.

-- But generally, a bookkeeper handles all typical bookkeeping, data entry and accounts receivables and accounts payables collections
+- Generally, a bookkeeper handles all typical bookkeeping.
+This includes data entry and accounts receivables and accounts payables collections.

-- An accountant will have to use journal entries for out of the ordinary transactions and reviews all the work done by the bookkeeper
+- An accountant will have to use journal entries for out of the ordinary transactions.
+He reviews all the work done by the bookkeeper.

 What are the responsibilities of an accountant and a bookkeeper?